FelipeKoga/deeplink-launcher/PRIVACY_POLICE.md

 # Privacy Policy - DeepLink Launcher

-*Last Updated: 26/01/2024*
+*Last Updated: January 29, 2024*

+## Introduction

+Developed by Felipe Koga, DeepLink Launcher is a cross-platform application aimed at exploring and learning about the latest multi-platform technologies.
+This SERVICE is provided at no cost and is intended for use as it is.

+This Privacy Policy informs users about our practices regarding the collection, use, and disclosure of personal information if anyone decides to use our Service.

-## Information We Collect:
+## Information Collection and Use

-DeepLink Launcher does not collect personal information and does not have internet access.
-All information is stored locally on the user's device.
+DeepLink Launcher does not collect personal information and operates entirely offline.
+All data is stored locally on the user's device.
+In case of collecting non-personal data such as error reports or analytics, these are used exclusively to improve the app experience and performance.

-## Use of Cookies:
+## Use of Cookies and Tracking Technologies

-DeepLink Launcher does not use cookies or similar tracking technologies.
+DeepLink Launcher does not use cookies or similar tracking technologies, aligning with our policy of not collecting personal information.

-## Data Security:
-Despite the absence of personal information collection, we implement security measures to protect local data, such as crash reports or analytics, from unauthorized access or disclosure.
-It's important to note that no method of transmission or storage is entirely secure.

-## Children’s Privacy:
-We do not intentionally collect personally identifiable information from children.
-Users must be at least 16 years old to consent to data processing.

-## Changes to This Privacy Policy:
+## Changes to This Privacy Policy

-Any updates will be reflected on this page.
-We recommend reviewing periodically.
+Our Privacy Policy may undergo periodic updates.
+We recommend users to review this page periodically for any changes.
+Changes will be effective as soon as they are posted on this page.

-## Contact:
+## Contact

-For questions or suggestions about our Privacy Policy, please contact us at kosloski.fkoga@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, please do not hesitate to contact Felipe Koga at kosloski.fkoga@gmail.com.

-*This policy is effective as of 26/01/2024.*
+This Privacy Policy is effective as of January 26, 2024.